Editor’s note: This piece originally ran on June 16, 2015.

-Juneteenth Day is a celebration that takes place across our nation in many African American communities commemorating the end of slavery.
+Juneteenth is a celebration that takes place across our nation in many African American communities commemorating the end of slavery.
 The observance dates back to June 19, 1865.
-This was 2½ years after President Abraham Lincoln issued the Emancipation Proclamation, which legally put an end to slavery.
-June 19, 2015, marks 150 years of the observance of Juneteenth Day.
+This was two and a half years after President Abraham Lincoln issued the Emancipation Proclamation, which legally put an end to slavery.
+June 19, 2015, marks 150 years of the observance of Juneteenth.

 The 1954 Supreme Court decision that ended Jim Crow segregation was the lifting of the second major rock.